renatoyamazaki/rman_script/README.md

 Script for rman backups.
 Options included: catalog, tape backup, secondary disk backup.
-Works on Oracle (10G,11G and 12c) with linux SO.
+Works on Oracle (10G,11G and 12c) with linux os.
 Tested on rhel 5 and rhel 6.

 It folows these steps:
 1. connects to catalog (optional)